-- Entering Database Information-The same procedures as listed under Entering Database Information for the Outbound Process, except for variable data entry, which does not occur during the Inbound Process. - Validating the Transaction-The same procedures as listed under Validating the Transaction for the Outbound Process, except variable data fields are not present. - Printing and Storing-The same procedures as listed under Printing and Storing for the Outbound Process, except ID, description, and inbound weight information related to the transaction are also stored in the Temporary Table.
+- Entering Database Information-The same procedures as listed under Entering Database Information for the Outbound Process. - Validating the Transaction-The same procedures as listed under Validating the Transaction for the Outbound Process. - Printing and Storing-The same procedures as listed under Printing and Storing for the Outbound Process, except ID, description, and inbound weight information related to the transaction are also stored in the Temporary Table.